 A semi-popular sequel to this version of the tale tells that in the 1870s, two elderly and well-dressed women showed up in the graveyard with a male companion.
 Finding the graveyard keeper, the women complained heartily about the stranger’s grave not being taken care of.
 After hearing that no money had been provided for some years, the women opened their own purses on the spot.
 The intensely interested keeper was able to find out that the two women were relatives of the deceased lady, and that the husband had been a British officer, before the male companion hurriedly ushered the two women away.

 Discounting the sequel, the two conspiracy theories associated with this version connect the stranger to prominent disappearances of the early 1800s.
-The first names her as Theodosia Burr Alston- yes, that Theodosia Burr, lately of “Hamilton” fame.
+The first names her as Theodosia Burr Alston- yes, that Theodosia Burr, of “Hamilton” fame.
 Alston was lost at sea in 1813, when the ship the Patriot disappeared in the Atlantic.
 A popular story was that the ship had been captured by pirates, and the Alexandria follow-up proposed that the ‘husband’ had been a pirate who faked their relationship to travel through Virginia undetected.
 This story is unlikely as Alston would have been over 30 in 1814 and probably would not have passed for 23.

 The other theory names the stranger as Sarah Curran, an Irish woman who had an affair with an Irish revolutionist but was forced by her father to marry a British officer and- well, it’s a lot, but Thomas Moore is involved and anyway, Curran is too old for the 23 year mark as well.

 Discounting contemporary celebrities entirely, humbler versions of the stranger’s story did away with long veils and mysterious ships.
 The couple arrived in the usual way, taking a room at Gadsby’s without giving a name, which was not uncommon.
 The husband was a charming individual, and made the acquaintance of several townspeople.
-When the stranger died in October, the husband secured a loan from a prominent citizen to pay for the burial and the grave stone.
+When the stranger died in October, the husband secured a loan from a prominent citizen to pay for the burial and the gravestone.
 As in the previous story, he prepares her and seals her coffin alone, and attends her funeral alone.
-When he disappears afterwards, however, they call it ‘skipping town.’
+When he disappears afterward, however, they call it ‘skipping town.’
 In this story, the husband was a conman who swindled the town out of a great deal of money.
 The sequel for this version places the husband several years later in Sing Sing the notorious New York prison, sighted by an Alexandrian who brought the tale back.

 This latter story lends to the idea that the female stranger’s grave is actually empty.
 That her death went unwitnessed and the husband sealed her coffin in secret could mean that her death was a fiction to empty sympathetic pockets, and the two skipped town together.

 Whether the female stranger of Alexandria was a tragic heroine or a clever trickster, her legend remains a core part of Alexandria’s folklore.
-Stories about her have persisted in the two centuries after her death; local brewery Port City even named a black IPA after her, “Long Black Veil.”* The true story behind this uniquely Alexandrian mystery wil likely never be revealed but ghost tours keep the legend alive and likely will for centuries to come.
+Stories about her have persisted in the two centuries after her death; local brewery Port City even named a black IPA after her, “Long Black Veil.”* The true story behind this uniquely Alexandrian mystery will likely never be revealed but ghost tours keep the legend alive and likely will for centuries to come.
 You can visit her final resting place today in St. Paul’s Episcopal Church Cemetery to pay your respects, and if you ever figure out her story, be sure to let us know.